Officer of the Watch Certificate Exam 2025 – Complete COLREGs Practice Test

 Question: 1 / 400

-One prolonged blast
+One prolonged blast every two minutes

 Get further explanation with Examzify DeepDiveBeta

-Two short blasts
+Three short blasts

 Next Question